About VA Loans – A Full Glossary

 When the buyer officially signs all the mortgage paperwork and pays for the property they are purchasing.
 At this time the property is transferred to the buyer and the sale is final.

-Also called settlement costs, these are all of the costs associated with the buying and selling of property.
+Also called settlement costs, Closing Costs for a VA loan are all of the costs associated with the buying and selling of property.

 The letter given from a lender to a potential borrower that specifies the terms being offered for a mortgage loan.